-Matthew Dillon, Organic Seed Alliance)
+(Matthew Dillon, Organic Seed Alliance)

 For the home grower, the practice of saving seed, once common place due to necessity, has now largely been replaced by our reliance on the seed companies.
 We no longer hold the knowledge of how to save seed and keep it pure.
 It is simply easier to buy the packet of seeds from the store.

-We recognise that the success of 'The Living Seed Project (Australia)' can only be achieved through the education of our registered home growers in traditional methods of seed saving.
+We recognise that the success of 'The Living Seed Project (Australia)' can only be achieved through the education of our registered home growers and members in traditional methods of seed saving.

 - supporting Australian home growers (just like yourself)

-- helping us to import rare & heirloom seed from overseas for the purpose of introducing it back into the Australian market
+- helping us to obtain rare & heirloom seed from overseas for the purpose of introducing it back into the Australian market

 - helping to educate home growers in traditional seed saving methods